At a glance

 Happy Planet Index (HPI)

-The HPI, developed by the UK’s New Economic Foundation, combines four elements – life expectancy, wellbeing, ecological footprint and inequality – to show how efficiently people in different countries are using environmental resources to lead long, happy lives.
+The HPI, developed by the UK’s New Economic Foundation, combines three elements – life expectancy, wellbeing and ecological footprint – to show how efficiently people in different countries are using environmental resources to lead long, happy lives.

 Pros: This GDP alternative is a nicely rounded, composite measure considering the social and environmental aspects of life to measure economic health.